dfki-ric/pytransform3d/doc/source/transform_manager.rst

     :include-source:

-A subclass of the transformation manager is the :class:`~pytransform.urdf.UrdfTransformManager` which can be used to load robot definitions from URDF files.
+A subclass of the transformation manager is the :class:`~pytransform3d.urdf.UrdfTransformManager` which can be used to load robot definitions from URDF files.
 An example with a simple robot can be seen in the following example.